-In cases where a student requests an exception to a Program requirement or the consideration of a special circumstance by the JDP administration, the student may submit a petition on the JDP Program Petition form, with appropriate documentation, to the Program Manager of the JDP.
-The Program Manager will forward the petition to the appropriate body for a decision.
+To request an exception to a JDP Program requirement or the consideration of a special circumstance, the student may submit a petition on the JDP Program Petition form, with appropriate documentation, to the Program Manager of the JDP.

 The two Directors and Program Manager will make determinations on routine petitions.
 In cases of disagreement or in the event of a complex or precedent-setting petition, the Joint Ph.D.
 Committee will make the determination.
 If the Directors and Program Manager have made a determination and the student wishes to appeal that determination, the student may request that the petition and appeal--with or without additional explanation or supporting material--be sent to the Joint Ph.D.
 Committee.